 With this Peruvian's country distillate, one of the most delicious and delightful alcoholic beverages to be savored worldwide is prepared: the Pisco Sour, which is Peru's national cocktail.

-Pisco Sour's Recipe and Preparation
+Pisco Sour's recipe and preparation

 Now, the part we've all been looking forward to.
 The preparation isn't really difficult and it will allow you to savor Peru's culinary in only a matter of a couple of minutes.
 However, if you want to experience Peru's culinary boom with your own palate, don't doubt in visiting the most popular Peruvian destination since Pisco Sour is easily found throughout all the Peruvian touristic destinations.